Your health deserves great care.

-Intensive home care to improve thinking (e.g. problem solving, speech & short-term memory) as well as emotional control after brain injury.
+Home care that aims to improve problem solving, speech, short-term memory and emotional control after brain injury.

 Supporting patients & families to reduce the cumulative impact of illness, worry and health-related depression on daily life.

-Our Work: Building a new kind of nursing.
+Our Work: Building a new home for care.

-As COVID-19 continues to spread internationally, there is an urgent need to review evidence-informed approaches to symptom self-management.
+As COVID-19 continues to spread internationally, there is an urgent need to review evidence-informed approaches to symptom self-management and recovery.
 There are currently 4 pillars of symptom self-management which may enhance the likelihood of successful recovery from COVID-19.